Data Stream Monitoring¶

 Statistics summarizing the aggregate view data over the current visible time window are displayed near the top right of the screen.

 Average latency is a weighted average (by consumed count) of the average latency over all visible time bins.

 Overall completion is the sum of actual completion over all visible time bins as a percentage of the sum of expected completion over all visible time bins.
 This number can be greater than 100% in the case of over consumption.

-If there is any under-consumption sufficiently behind real time (currently fixed at 1 minute behind real time, rounded up to the nearest bin size) an orange pin will be shown next to the overall consumption value to highlight this.
+If there is any under-consumption sufficiently behind real time (currently fixed at 1 minute behind real time, rounded up to the nearest bin size) a red pin will be shown next to the overall consumption value to highlight this.

 Lost or duplicate messages sent by your application can be seen as a difference between expected and actual consumption values in the message delivery chart.